 What do you guys have hanging over your bed?
 Anything?
 I always find it a difficult spot to decorate.
 Leave just the headboard, add a mirror, mixture of frames, some antlers or other more arty object, etc. So many choices!
 Oh, and I always make sure to hang things really securely…wouldn’t want anything coming down in the middle of the night!

 Do you have any of these closet doors in your house?
 You know, the sort of flimsy sliding kind?
 Well I do.
 And they happen to be in our master bedroom.
-Did you know you can paint sliding closet doors and transform them?
+I couldn’t handle looking at these ugly things anymore, so I decided to paint the sliding closet doors with a faux trim effect.